1001 - Public Communications

 1001.8 - Public Examination of District Records

-Public records of the school district may be viewed by the public during regular business hours of the administration office of the district.
-These hours are 7:30 AM and 4:00 PM Monday through Friday, except for holidays (including school holidays).
+Public records of the district may be viewed by the public during regular business hours of the administration office of the district.
+These hours are 7:30 AM to 4:00 PM Monday through Friday, except for holidays (including school holidays).

-Persons wishing to view the school district’s public records will contact the communications office and make arrangements for viewing.
-The communications office will make arrangements for viewing the records as soon as practicable, depending on the nature of the request.
+Persons wishing to view the district’s public records will contact the Executive Director of Communications and make arrangements for the viewing.
+The Executive Director of Communications will make arrangements for viewing the records as soon as practicable, depending on the nature of the request.

 Persons may request copies of public records by telephone or in writing, including electronically.
-The school district may require pre-payment of the costs prior to copying and mailing.
+The district may require pre-payment of the costs prior to copy and mailing.

 In making a determination for charges for a series of requests from one person or organization within a 30-day period, or a series of requests from persons in a single organization, the charges may be aggregated.
 For any other materials, cost will be assessed based on the individual request.